questdb/documentation/reference/sql/sample-by.md

 :::note

-Since QuestDB v7.4.0, the default behaviour for `ALIGN TO` has been changed.
+Since QuestDB v7.4.0, the default behaviour for `ALIGN TO` has changed.
 If you do not specify an explicit alignment, `SAMPLE BY` expressions will use `ALIGN TO CALENDAR` behaviour.

 The prior default behaviour can be retained by specifying `ALIGN TO FIRST OBSERVATION` on a `SAMPLE BY` query.